Customer Testimonial for Basement...

-A dehumidifier helps maintain an ideal relative humidity (RH) level, which improves the air quality in your entire home.
-When humid inside air enters the dehumidifier, a fan forces the air over cold coils to remove moisture and drier air is blown into the basement or crawl space.
+A dehumidifier in the basement helps maintain an ideal relative humidity (RH) level, which improves the air quality in your entire home.
+When humid inside air enters the dehumidifier, a fan forces the air over cold coils to remove moisture and then blows the drier air into the basement or crawl space.

 Click below to get answers to these commonly-asked questions about dehumidifiers.

 My basement has a waterproofing system and it stays dry.
 Do I still need a dehumidifier?

 Many “dry” basements still need dehumidification because concrete is a porous material; it will absorb moisture from the soil and release that moisture inside the basement.
 If the soil around your house tends to be wet, the amount of moisture that diffuses inside the basement may cause excessive humidity.
 According to the Environmental Protection Agency (EPA), when humidity climbs above 60%, mold is likely to grow.

 Why can’t I use a standard dehumidifier to control humidity in a basement or crawl space?

 What are the maintenance requirements for a basement dehumidifier?

 Look for key features that make the dehumidifier easy to operate and maintain.
 For example, SaniDry™ dehumidifiers have easy-to-use digital controls.
-You set the target humidity level, and the SaniDry™ will operate automatically to maintain that level.
-You never have to empty a water reservoir with the SaniDry™ because it can drain into a sump pump or utilize a condensate pump for automatic drainage.
+You set the target humidity level, and the SaniDry™ operates automatically to maintain that level.
+You never have to empty a water reservoir with the SaniDry™ because it is designed for automatic drainage into a sump pump or in combination with a condensate pump for automatic drainage.